BrainStormYourWayIn/sierra/README.md

 - Support for HTML forms
 - `get_input()` for input tags
 - Support for Close-on-Close tags (like <area>.
 While this is covered by `autoPrettify()` when you use `open_tag('area/any other tag')`, we think it's probably better to have a separate function dedicated to this to improve the look of the Python code)
+- Support to make a web application mobile-friendly

 ________________________________
 ### Contact Us at brainstormyourwayin@gmail.com
+**Or you can contact us individually if you like.
+See our individual GitHub profiles for information**
 ________________________________

 **It featured on the [Python Weekly Newsletter Issue 505](https://newsletterest.com/message/62517/Python-Weekly-Issue-505) just 2 weeks into the first release**